ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

 A node is the core abstraction within an authentication tree.
 Trees are made up of nodes, which can modify the shared state and request input from the user via callbacks.

 #### 3.4.1.
 Legacy-SM-Validate Token
 Custom node provided in the SSO toolkit.
-Detects if an existing legacy token exists in the browser in a specific cookie, and validates this as an active token against the legacy IAM system via an SDK/API call.
-The default node uses a GET API call with the cookie fetched from the incoming http request.
-The name of the cookie and the target URL is configurable.
-The node is vendor-specific and is flexible enough to be tailored for each vendor.
+Detects if an existing Siteminder SMSESSION cookie is set in the browser.
+If a SMSESSION is found it's decoded using the AgentAPI SDK.
+If the cookie is decoded successfully, the username for which the cookie is created for is saved on the tree context shared state.

 ```
 Node Class: /src/main/java/org/forgerock/openam/auth/node/LegacySMValidateToken.java